 When I (Harry Bingham) wrote my first novel, I started to worry that I was off the mark.
 I was scared that agents would reject my book simply because I had got the length wrong.
 How many words are there in an average novel?
 I didn’t know.

 I went to a bookstore, gathered some (big, hefty) novels in a genre like mine, and sat there on the shop floor and counted words.
 It turned out that, yes, I was at the very long end of things, but not impossibly long.

 I sold that book for a good six-figure sum, and have never looked back since.

-At least you don’t need to run down to your nearest big store, since this guide will tell you quickly the average word counts for every category of novel.
+At least you don’t need to run down to your nearest big store, since this guide will tell you quickly the ideal word counts for every category of novel.